Spain or Portugal? Which is the best Iberian destination?

 • Patatas bravas

-We will have to give a tie to this one.
+We will have to give this one a tie.
 The food will probably create some of the best memories on a trip to either Portugal or Spain!

 Portuguese food vs Spanish food